-1. Keep the focus on the music.
+Keep the focus on the music.

 Glee episode, perhaps one without any music at all.
 But Glee is at its best when it's finding emotion through song.
 There's a special poignancy to this, and perhaps catharsis: I say this as someone who teared up learning Matthew Morrison sang "What I Did for Love" in memory of Cory Monteith.
 A singing-heavy episode is also a tribute to Monteith, who wasn't a singer when he auditioned for Glee but found his voice on the show, in more ways than one.

-2. But honor the relationships.
+But honor the relationships.

 Glee would be wise to restrain itself a bit — instead of going big, spend time on the characters who had the most significant relationships with Finn.
 This is also a way to honor the relationships these actors had with Cory Monteith, with whom they worked so closely for four seasons.
 Of course, this should also be adjusted depending on their comfort level.
 Lea Michele can decide how much emotion she wants to bare on screen.

 Don't make it about drugs.

 Addiction is a horrible disease, and it's something worth addressing on a series for teenagers.
 At the same time, this isn't the right time: Turning the episode into an after school special on the dangers of drug abuse takes away from Monteith's memory.
 We know how he died — it's also something his friends and family will have to live with forever.
 The specter of addiction will hang over the episode, but any preaching would be both unnecessary and in poor taste.
 On the other hand, a PSA about getting help for addiction at the end of the episode would be appropriate.

-4. Find a way to incorporate Monteith's work.
+Find a way to incorporate Monteith's work.

 Glee fans have really experienced death in any way — including a Monteith performance is a way for these people to say goodbye to the character of Finn and the actor behind him.
 One word of caution: Promoting this episode as including "Finn's final performance" would be incredibly tacky.
 I doubt Fox would go down this route, but it's not unheard of.

-5. End the episode in a way that allows the show to move forward while still honoring Monteith's memory.
+End the episode in a way that allows the show to move forward while still honoring Monteith's memory.

 told Deadline, the cast and crew agreed that coming back to work was the best way to process their feelings about Monteith's death.
 As such, Glee is going to have to return to normalcy, and the tribute episode — plus the long hiatus — should be that bridge toward business as usual.
 The key here is to offer some degree of closure for the characters (and the actors).
 In subsequent episodes, however, Glee shouldn't shy away from mentioning Finn or referencing his death: Realistically, this is something his friends would carry with them forever.

 Donate album proceeds to charity.